goldenbergdaniel/game1/notebook.md

 # - IDEAS -
--bounties on animals or cryptids that can expire. give partial reward for partial completion.
+-bounties on animals or cryptids that can expire